 Folly/Function is supported, in part, by public funds from the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature, and the New York City Department of Cultural Affairs, in partnership with the City Council.

 School Studio is a Brooklyn based architecture and design practice led by Kyle Bigart and Kathryn Hoefler.
 Focusing on human-centered design at every scale, School takes a cross-disciplined collaborative stance on every project through a research and conceptual based approach.

 THE ARCHITECTURAL LEAGUE OF NEW YORK

 The Architectural League nurtures excellence in architecture, design, and urbanism, and stimulates thinking and debate about the critical design and building issues of our time.
 As a vital, independent forum for architecture and its allied disciplines, the League helps create a more beautiful, vibrant, innovative, and sustainable future.

-Join the conversation on social media by tagging Socrates Sculpture Park (@SocratesPark), The Architectural League (@ArchLeague) and using the hashtags #FollyFunction, #FollyFunction19, and #KioskAtSocrates.
+Join the conversation on Instagram by tagging Socrates Sculpture Park (@SocratesPark), The Architectural League (@ArchLeague) and using the hashtags #FollyFunction, #FollyFunction19, and #KioskAtSocrates.